codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 categories: c game-development low-level terminal ncurses
 ---

-Small project idea to have somme fun with C, a micro multiplayer classic game with as less dependencies as possible.
+Small project idea to have some fun with C, a micro multiplayer classic game with as less dependencies as possible.
 I've always been curious about the challenges of game development so I started from one of the simplest ideas.
 The latest update of the code can be found in the repository